New Zealand Election 2023

 Government in New Zealand

 New Zealand has a unicameral parliament with a mixed-member proportional (MMP) voting system and a parliamentary period of three years.
-Although there are two larger parties, Labour, centre left, and National, centre right, most elections under the MMP system require a coalition between one of the larger parties and a smaller party in order to form a government.
+Although there are two larger parties, Labour, centre left, and National, centre right, most elections under the MMP system require a coalition between one of the larger parties and a smaller party to form a government.
 This has sometimes led to minor parties having disproportionate influence in government.

 The economic situation in New Zealand